 And that’s it, now that device will connect to the Internet using a VPN that links to the Alien.
-In effect, that keeps the connection secure as though the remote device connected directly to the home Wi-Fi network.
+In effect, that keeps the connection secure as though the remote device is connected directly to the home Wi-Fi network.

 A VPN like that is an excellent way to stay protected when you use public Wi-Fi, and it doesn’t incur costs or have data restrictions like one of those popular paid VPN services.

-Other than the mobile app, the Alien also has a one-page web interface you can get to by pointing a browser to its IP address, which by default is 192.168.121.1, and use the same password for the mobile app to log in.
+Other than the mobile app, the Alien also has a one-page web interface you can get to by pointing a browser to its IP address, which by default is 192.168.121.1, and using the same password for the mobile app to log in.

 Ubiquiti AmpliFi Alien: Unconventional specs, no multi-gig port